Maryam5553/server-client-tls/README.md

 Open a second terminal in the subdirectory `server/`.
 Execute `./main` to launch the server.

-The server will generate a private key and check wether it already owns a TLS certificate.
+The server will generate a private key and check whether it already owns a TLS certificate.
 Because it's the first time we launch the server, it doesn't.
 So, the server will connect to the CA and request a TLS certificate.

 #### Details of the process on the server side